Skip to main content

 What's the minimum viable build?

 At minimum, you need: (1) prompt engineering for MQM-based evaluation, (2) structured output parsing, (3) basic UI for results, (4) integration with your workflow.
 This takes 3-6 months with 1-2 engineers and produces a basic but functional system.
+It won't be pretty, but it'll work.

 How do I convince stakeholders to buy instead of build?